 But it doesn’t have to be daunting!

-At seoClarity, we’ve assisted multiple clients in site migrations.
+We’ve assisted multiple clients in website migrations.
 We even developed a proprietary migration framework: SEMS:

 In this post, I’ll show you the steps we recommend for moving a site without losing rankings and traffic.